 KINGSTON — The People’s National Party (PNP) has won the General Election, which was held on December 29.

 Preliminary results have shown that the PNP, led by its President, the Most Hon.
-Portia Simpson Miller, won 41 seats, while the Jamaica Labour Party (JLP), led by its Leader, former Prime Minister, Hon.
+Portia Simpson Miller, won 41 seats, while the Jamaica Labour Party (JLP), led by its Leader, Prime Minister, Hon.
 Andrew Holness, won 22 seats.